With summer winding down in Carpentersville, now is a great time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Furnace filters need to be changed every couple of months, depending on the kind you use.
+Furnace filters must be changed every several months, depending on the model you use.

-Not sure when you last replaced yours?
-Pull it out and angle it toward the light.
-If light isn’t visible, buy a new one.
+Can’t remember when you last replaced yours?
+Pull it out and hold it up to the light.
+If there’s no light visible, replace it.

 3. Clean the Inside